julzinsights/julzinsightcom3/content/about.md

 sections:
   - type: content_section
     content: >
-      We are a small tech company based in Nairobi, Kenya with a strong focus on building impactful products and providing bespoke I.T solutions, hence ensuring the fulfillment of your mission, vision, and mandate.
+      We are a small tech company based in Kenya with a strong focus on building impactful products and providing bespoke I.T solutions.

+      Our areas of expertise include

+      1.  **Web Development** using technologies such as WordPress, Shopify, Hugo, and Webflow

+      2.  **Technical Writing** which includes Articles, HowTos/Tutorials among others

+      3.  **IT/Cybersecurity Consultation and Supply**

+      4.  **Graphic Design**

-      Aside from this, we also offer custom solutions which you can inquire about on our contact page by telling us more about your project.
+      But we also create custom project-based solutions that you can inquire about on our contact page by telling us more about your project.

-      ###### Our Mission

-      "To create innovative tech solutions for our clients."

-      ###### Our Vision

-      "To create, provide and invest in innovative tech solutions that propel our clients forward."

-      ###### Our Mandate

-      "To help our clients make the shift from now to next."

       \---